 Based on current patrolling statistics it is anticipated the following results will be achieved in the 2019 – 2020 year:

 Patrol hours – 2,200

 Incidents attended / reported – 3300

-The trust contracts a retired police officer for 35 hours per week as Community Safety Officer to administer the Neighbourhood Support aspect of the trust primarily in the western part of the Waipa and Otorohanga districts.
+The trust contracts a Community Safety Officer to manage the Neighbourhood Support aspect of the trust primarily in the western part of the Waipa and Otorohanga districts.

 Neighbourhood Support has increased greatly over the past 10 years with now approximately 3000 households and 10,000 individuals recorded on our database system.

 The Community Safety Officer communicates by email to our database on incidences in the community provided by the public and Police.
 Also this provides safety tips and reminders with providing advice on how to stay safe and secure.